 - The grant award amount MAY NOT cover the entire cost of the work needed

 - Work completed must meet the FORTIFIED™ Roof or Silver standard

 - Homeowners must pay a small fee for the FORTIFIED™ Evaluation

-- The grant award amount will not be visible until all three bids are received
+- The grant award amount will not be visible until all three bids are received.
+Remember, the grant maximum amount that you can be awarded will not exceed $10,000.

 How do I apply?
 The first step is to create a profile, complete the questions and upload the required documentation: income verification and insurance declaration pages.
-The next step is to choose a FORTIFIED Evaluator™.
+The next step is to choose a FORTIFIED Evaluator™ to complete a home evaluation.

-What is a FORTIFIED Evaluation?
-A FORTIFIED evaluation is a required step in the FORTIFIED process and provides homeowners and contractors an understanding of the work needed to mitigate a home.
-A certified FORTIFIED EvaluatorTM will perform an initial review of the current condition of the home and provide documentation of the steps needed to reach either the FORTIFIED Roof or Silver level.
+What is a FORTIFIED™ Evaluation?
+A FORTIFIED™ evaluation is a required step in the FORTIFIED™ process and provides homeowners and contractors an understanding of the work needed to mitigate a home.
+A certified FORTIFIED Evaluator™ will perform an initial review of the current condition of the home and provide documentation of the steps needed to reach either the FORTIFIED™ Roof or Silver level.
 As mitigation continues, the Evaluator will work with your chosen contractor to document all the work and submit the home for certification.
+You, as the homeowner, are responsible for paying the small fee for the evaluation directly to the evaluator.
+Our grants do not cover the cost of the evaluation.

-Choosing a contractor Once your home passes the evaluation, you will choose three contractors from a list of SAH qualified and trained contractors to provide bids for the specific work needed on your home.
-Once all three bids are submitted, you will receive the grant award letter before mitigation work begins.
+Choosing a Contractor: Once your home passes the evaluation, you will choose three contractors from a list of SAH qualified and trained contractors to provide bids for the specific work needed on your home.
+Once all three bids are submitted, you will receive the grant award letter.
+You must have the grant award letter from the SAH program before mitigation work can begin.